Laurie L. Newmark, Esq.

 973-840-8970 (Toll Free)

 Laurie L. Newmark is one of the founding partners of our firm.
-Since completing a Family Part judicial clerkship in 1998 with the Superior Court of New Jersey, Essex County, Laurie has exclusively practiced family law, appearing regularly in Northern and Central New Jersey.
+Since completing a Family Part judicial clerkship in 1998 with the Superior Court of New Jersey, Essex County, Laurie has exclusively practiced in the area of family law, appearing regularly in Northern and Central New Jersey.
 She is admitted to practice law in the State of New Jersey, the State of New York, and the District Court of New Jersey.

 Laurie is certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney.
 She received her Juris Doctorate degree in 1998 from Seton Hall University, School of Law, and received her undergraduate degree in Psychology from Fairleigh Dickinson University.
 Laurie attended an international comparative law program with American University, Washington College of Law where she had the privilege of observing a family court proceeding in a French Courtroom.
 She also completed the prestigious American Bar Association, Family Law Trial Advocacy Institute in Houston, Texas as part of her Family Law training.

 Laurie received the honor of being included in the Super Lawyers list*, published by Thomson Reuters relative to being a divorce attorney in the years 2014 to 2020.
 Prior to that, she was included in the Super Lawyers Rising Stars* list from 2006 to 2013.
 The qualifications or requirements for being included can be viewed at www.superlawyers.com.
-Laurie was also nominated as a “Best Lawyer for Families,” published by NJ Family Magazine.
-You may view the requirements and nomination process at njfamily.com.

 Laurie insists that every client be treated with well-deserved respect and compassion.
 Laurie and her team understand that she is advocating for mothers, fathers, husbands, and wives with specific needs and concerns.
 She always strives to resolve matters effectively by negotiating unique resolutions, when appropriate, and by helping clients make informed decisions throughout the process.
-When Laurie and her team represent you, you will feel protected, informed, and confident that you are getting the quality personalized representation you deserve.
+When Laurie and her team represent you, you will feel protected, informed, and confident you are getting the quality personalized representation that you deserve.

 Laurie’s areas of practice include divorce, child custody and matters involving complex financial issues such as business valuations.
 Laurie represents victims of domestic violence, and also vigorously defends alleged offenders.
-She represents parents in actions involving DCP&P and has experience handling sensitive matters involving allegations of abuse and neglect.
+She represents parents in actions involving DCP&P and has extensive experience handling matters involving allegations of abuse and neglect.
 Laurie also handles matters involving grandparent visitation.

 The Court has also appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children, and she has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
 Additionally, the court has appointed her as a discovery master in matters involving complex matrimonial litigation.